 Setup: A laptop, writing and editing tools, collaboration software, tracking tools, and your profile.

-Earning potential: ₹500–₹3,000+ per article (short or long form), or per 1,000 words.
+Indicative payout: ₹500–₹3,000+ per article (short or long form), or per 1,000 words (may vary by platform, skill level, and project scope)

 4. Design or No-Code Gig